NicoloCavalli95horses/KMS-web-testing/01 Notes/RBAC (role-based access control).md

 ## Example of a vulnerability

-In a web application implementing RBAC principles, URLs would be associated to specific permissions, that determine what resources can be accessed.
+In a web application implementing RBAC principles, URLs would be associated to specific permissions, that determine what resources can be accessed:
 - https://app.com/admin/dashboard
 - https://app.com/user-name/profile

+URLs should be protected by[[ sessions token]] or by other controls executed by the server.
 ## References

 https://www.neumetric.com/role-based-access-control-rbac-for-cybersecurity/